 The impact of the 1918 flu epidemic spread beyond the military camp to the nearby town.
 The doctor wrote,

 …the little town of Ayer is a sight.
 It takes special trains to carry away the dead.
 For several days there were no coffins and the bodies piled up something fierce, we used to go down to the morgue (which is just back of my ward) and look at the boys laid out in long rows.
 It beats any sight they ever had in France after a battle.

 By late September, the flu epidemic struck 50,000 residents of Massachusetts and spread beyond the commonwealth.
 So many young men got sick the Army canceled a draft call though it badly needed them for the war effort.

 Doctors could do nothing to contain the disease.
 They desperately searched for a vaccine and treatments, but failed.
-All they could do was wait and hope.
+They could do nothing but wait and hope.

 The flu epidemic began to subside in mid-October.
 Later estimates put the number of Massachusetts flu deaths at 45,000 from Sept.
 1, 1918 to Jan.
-16, 1919, but those are now considered low.
+16, 1919, but public health officials now consider those numbers low.

-On Sept.
-11, the first case of flu in Connecticut was reported in New London.
+On September 11, the first case of flu in Connecticut was reported in New London.
 Within a week it spread throughout the state.
-A week later, it had spread throughout the state.
 In Hartford, four Yale students walked into the hospital.
 They felt ill on the train to New Haven and decided to get off.
-Twenty-four hours later, all four were dead.
+Twenty-four hours later, all four had died.

 Elsewhere in New England

 After Massachusetts and Connecticut, the flu epidemic hit Vermont hardest.
 Public health officials reported 6,000 cases during the last week in September.
 The largest outbreaks occurred in Middlebury, St. Johnsbury, Lydonville, St. Albans, Montpelier, Barre, Randolph and Northfield.